-When an allegation is made by a pupil against another pupil, or about a child on child incident they have witnessed or been a part of, members of staff should consider whether the complaint raises a safeguarding concern.
+When an allegation is made by a child against another child, or about a child on child incident they have witnessed or been a part of, members of staff should consider whether the complaint raises a safeguarding concern.
 If there is a safeguarding concern the Designated Safeguarding Lead (DSL) should be informed.